Pierre Vidal-Naquet

 Pierre Emmanuel Vidal-Naquet (/fr/; 23 July 1930 – 29 July 2006) was a French historian who began teaching at the École des hautes études en sciences sociales (EHESS) in 1969.

 Vidal-Naquet was a specialist in the study of Ancient Greece, but was also interested (and deeply involved) in contemporary history, particularly the Algerian War (1954–62), during which he opposed the use of torture by the French Army, as well as Jewish history.
-He participated with Michel Foucault and Jean-Marie Domenach in the founding of the Groupe d'information sur les prisons (GIP), which was one of the first French new social movements.
-He was part of debates over historiography in which he criticised negationism, and he was a supporter of Middle East peace efforts.
-To the end of his life, Vidal-Naquet never abandoned his fascination with Antiquity.
+In February 1971, he participated with Michel Foucault and Jean-Marie Domenach in the founding of the Groupe d'Information sur les Prisons (GIP), which was one of the first French new social movements.
+He was part of several debates over historiography in which he criticised negationism, and he was a supporter of Middle East peace efforts.
+To the end of his life, Vidal-Naquet never abandoned his fascination with antiquity.

 Biography

 Vidal-Naquet's family belonged to the Sephardic Jewish community rooted in the Comtat Venaissin (Carpentras, Avignon).
 He was born in Paris, and he was raised in a bourgeois, republican and secular environment.
 His father Lucien was a lawyer, of "Dreyfusard" temperament, who quickly entered the Resistance in order to avoid exile.
 In June 1940, the family moved to Marseille.
 Arrested by the Gestapo on 15 May 1944, Vidal-Naquet's father was deported, along with his wife, in June 1944.
 They were sent to Auschwitz, where they died.
 At 14 years old, Pierre Vidal-Naquet then hid in his grandmother's house in the Drôme.
 There, he read a lot, including the Iliad, and came to know his cousin, the philosopher Jacques Brunschwig.
 He later learnt that the Nazis had made "his father dance," something he would never forget.

 After his studies at the lycée Carnot in Paris, he specialised in the history of Ancient Greece, as well as in contemporary subjects such as the Algerian War (1954–1962) and the Holocaust.
 He read Marc Bloch's Strange Defeat, a book attempting to explain the causes of the defeat during the 1940 Battle of France, which is one of the origins of his vocation as a historian.
 He discovered surrealism (André Breton, René Char and also Antonin Artaud), and founded a review at 18 years old, along with Pierre Nora, Imprudence.
 The 1949 Rajk trial definitively took out his will to adhere to the French Communist Party (PCF).